Beyond the Glass Ceiling

 Meredith Dault

 Meredith Dault is a journalist and communications specialist.
 She has worked as a reporter and producer with CBC Radio in Ottawa and Halifax, and her work has been published widely, including in the Ottawa Citizen, the Globe and Mail, Kingston Life and online at Reader’s Digest Canada.
-She is the manager of the Smith Ideas unit at Smith School of Business and is the regular host of Smith Business Insight webinars.
+She is the manager, content and media production in the Centre for Content Development at Smith School of Business and is the regular host of Smith Business Insight webinars.